Uzbekistan’s “People’s IPO” stars are ready for listing

-In the remaining months of this year Uzbekistan hopes to hold its the first three major IPOs in carmaker UzAvto, metallurgical business UzMetKombinat and the leading mortgage bank in the country Qishloq Qurilish Bank (QQB) bank that will kick off the privatisation of its first big assets.
+In the remaining months of this year Uzbekistan hopes to hold its first three major IPOs in carmaker UzAvto, metallurgical business UzMetKombinat and the leading mortgage bank in the country Qishloq Qurilish Bank (QQB) that will kick off the privatisation of its first big assets.

-The plan is to sell small stakes in each of these household names to the local population to at the same time open up the equity market to retail investors.
+The plan is to sell small stakes in each of these household names to the local population and at the same time open up the equity market to retail investors.
 Public companies will also improve transparency and accountability in preparation for the international lists that will follow in the next few years.
 A few intrepid foreign investors are expected to participate in the first round of IPOs too.

 But a lot of unanswered questions remain.
-The Uzbek domestic capital market remains small and doesn't have enough liquidity to buy all the shares on offer so the government is using a “People’s IPOs” to market the listings and educate the population in the hope of attracting fresh money to the market.
+The Uzbek domestic capital market remains small and doesn't have enough liquidity to buy all the shares on offer, so the government is using “People’s IPOs” to market the listings and educate the population in the hope of attracting fresh money to the market.
 The population is believed to have some $5bn in non-banked savings, some of which can be mustered to support the IPOs.

-The exact size of the stakes to be sold in each company will depend on demand and the authorities need to be careful about pricing the stocks at a level low enough so that first time retail investors will see some upside to encourage them to continue to participate in future listings.
+The exact size of the stakes to be sold in each company will depend on demand, and the authorities need to be careful about pricing the stocks at a level low enough so that first-time retail investors will see some upside to encourage them to continue to participate in future listings.

-Odilbek Ishakov, Uzbekistan’s deputy Finance Minister told bne IntelliNews there are currently 23 companies in the IPO pipeline due in the next few years.
+Odilbek Ishakov, Uzbekistan’s deputy finance minister, told bne IntelliNews there are currently 23 companies in the IPO pipeline queue in the next few years.

 “We are focusing first on the domestic market and offering shares to everyone,” says Isakov.
 “The size of the stakes will depend on the demand and we need to sell at the right price.
 But some of the IPOs will also go straight to the international market.”